 When examining the contents of floating-point registers, the hex value shown by the dbx command regs -F is the base-16 representation, not the number's decimal representation.
-For SPARC, the adb commands x and x display both the hexadecimal representation, and the decimal value.
-For x86, the adb command x displays only the decimal value.
-For SPARC, the double precision values show the decimal value next to the odd-numbered register.
+For SPACR based systems, the adb commands \$x and \$x display both the hexadecimal representation, and the decimal value.
+For x86 based systems, the adb command \$x displays only the decimal value.
+For SPARC based systems, the double precision values show the decimal value next to the odd-numbered register.